openplayerjs/openplayerjs/docs/api.md

 `controlshidden` | Event executed when controls timer stops and hides control bar (video only).
 `controlschanged` | Event triggered when an element modified the state of the controls and they regenerate (i.e., adding new caption).
 `captionschanged` | Event triggered when user changes the current caption by selecting a new one from the `Settings` menu.
+`levelchanged` | Event triggered when user changes the current level (if actvated) by selecting a new one from the `Settings` menu.
 `playererror` | Event executed when any error has occurred within the OpenPlayerJS instance; a response will be sent via `onError` config callback.
 See [Usage with Javascript](#usage-with-javascript) for more details.
 `playerdestroyed` | Event executed when an instance of OpenPlayerJS is destroyed (useful to remove extra elements created with the player's help).
 `adsloaded` | Event when Ads have been loaded successfully and can be played.